Original Instrument · First Introduced March 2026

 Predicted — Stage 5→6 — Escalating

-The Ladder predicted Stage 5 escalation when the demographic origin was misattributed and no reconciliation model was offered.
-The March 2026 'Narva People's Republic' campaign confirms the prediction.
-Correct attribution of the 1944 disruption to Stalin — not to Russia — is the only available de-escalation pathway.
+The Ladder identified Stage 5 escalation risk when demographic origin was misattributed and no reconciliation model was offered.
+The March 2026 'Narva People's Republic' campaign confirms this as the framework's first prospective validation.

 Nagorno-Karabakh